dentarg/auth0-blog/_posts/2017-10-24-chromedevsummit-summary-day-one.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Microsoft will be listing PWAs in the Windows store 😱😱😱😱😱😱😱 <a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash&amp;ref_src=twsrc%5Etfw">#ChromeDevSummit</a> <a href="https://t.co/bDHJd8o16b">pic.twitter.com/bDHJd8o16b</a></p>&mdash; Chrome Dev Summit 🔥 (@unicodeveloper) <a href="https://twitter.com/unicodeveloper/status/922545235225276420?ref_src=twsrc%5Etfw">October 23, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **[Ewa Gasperowicz](https://twitter.com/devnook)** gave a talk titled **Kickstart your PWA journey**.
-She covered how to take a web site and turn it into a Progressive Web App.
-She called it, _The Process_. **The Process** includes the following steps: _Analyze_, _Prioritize_, _Choose tools_, _Implement_, and _Evaluate_. **Analyze** involves auditing your website before you start making improvements using tools like Lighthouse, Chrome DevTools, WebPageTest, etc. **Prioritize** involves ensuring your web site is PWA-ready.
+She covered how to take a website and turn it into a Progressive Web App.
+She called it, _The Process_. **The Process** includes the following steps: _Analyze_, _Prioritize_, _Choose tools_, _Implement_, and _Evaluate_. **Analyze** involves auditing your website before you start making improvements using tools like Lighthouse, Chrome DevTools, WebPageTest, etc. **Prioritize** involves ensuring your website is PWA-ready.
 This means making sure that the website optimizes images, leverages browser caching, doesn't run on blocking JavaScript code, etc. Furthermore, it involves the following:

 * Users on 3G?
 Focus on offline.
 * User Acquisition?
 Focus on performance.